 By Chris Bross, Chief Technology Officer – Repost from Oct.
 27, 2017

-If you still have your brains, then you already understand how a zombie apocalypse would cause all hell to break loose in the world.
+If you still have your brains, then you already understand how a zombie apocalypse would cause all heck to break loose in the world.
 Power outages, wifi outages, chaos in the streets…

 But what might happen during a zombie apocalypse that would cause data loss?
 Well, to start there are…

 Let’s take a close look at each of these issues—just to make sure you’re prepared.

 We all know that zombies are erratic and destructive creatures.
 Who knows what’s going on in those grubby, porous skulls of theirs?
 Get one near an electrical cable and it’s apt to start gnawing like a hapless guinea pig that, having escaped its shoebox condo, remains blissfully unaware of the peril just beyond the insulation.

 The damage could be as small as losing that spreadsheet you were still working on when some zombie finally managed to chew through a cable and toast the grid.
 On the other hand, if power loss causes your PC to shut down in the middle of writing to a system file that’s necessary for the booting process, you now have an unbootable computer.
 A sudden loss of electricity can interrupt the process that protects your data and turn your computer into a different type of zombie—sure, it’ll show signs of life, but your efforts to get it to do anything useful will be met with mounting disappointment.